 The project was approved by the Planning Board at its November 20, 2024 meeting.
 The recording is available here (starting at 00:02:40).
 The final decision and findings are here.

-The proposal is for 46 dwelling units in two buildings with underground parking, landscaping, and stormwater improvements.
+Morgan Point LLC are planning a multifamily residential development for 46 dwelling units in two buildings with underground parking, landscaping, and stormwater improvements.
 The property is located at 5-7 Piper Road, Lexington, MA also known as Map 10, Lots 58A and 59A in the RO (One Family) and VO (Village Overlay) zoning districts.

 The first public hearing was on May 22, 2024.
 The recording is available here (starts at 00:11:30).